 By Erin Entrada Kelly, Book Publicist, Smith Publicity

 Business books are a mainstay.
 Corporate insights and outlooks may change, but the genre never goes out of style.
-The market is flooded with books about how to make more money, manage teams, become a great leader, reduce corporate stress, increase corporate profits, etc. With so much competition, it can be difficult for your unique voice to break through.
+The market is flooded with books about making more money, managing teams, becoming a great leader, reducing corporate stress, increasing corporate profits, etc. With so much competition, it can be difficult for your unique voice to breakthrough.
 According to research by the Codex Group, only about 6 percent of business books published in a given year sell more than 1,000 copies.

 Don’t let that discourage you.
 Let it motivate you.